Skip to main content

 Recruitment has ended.

-Included patients were adults with a need for multidisciplinary rehabilitation in the specialist health service due to the following diseases: Inflammatory rheumatic disease, connective tissue disease, osteoarthritis, unspecified pain in the neck, shoulder or lower back, and fibromyalgia or widespread pain syndrome.
+Included patients were adults in need of multidisciplinary rehabilitation in specialist health services due to the following diseases: Inflammatory rheumatic disease, connective tissue disease, osteoarthritis, unspecified pain in the neck, shoulder or lower back, and fibromyalgia or widespread pain syndrome.

-• to evaluate the effect of the BRIDGE program on patient-reported goal achievement, function and health-related quality of life, compared to traditional rehabilitation programs at eight rehabilitation centers in Norway.
+• to evaluate the effect of the BRIDGE program on patient-reported goal achievement, function, and health-related quality of life, compared with traditional rehabilitation programs at eight rehabilitation sites in Norway.

 • to measure, monitor and improve quality in the rehabilitation process.
 This includes the use of quality indicators, reported by both patients and healthcare professionals.

-Other purposes are to investigate whether good follow-up after returning home predicts high goal attainment, improved quality of life and function one year after starting the rehabilitation process, as well as to investigate the patients' experience with the BRIDGE programme.
+Other purposes were to investigate whether good follow-up after returning home predicts high goal achievement, improved quality of life and function one year after the start of the rehabilitation process, as well as to examine the patients' experience with the BRIDGE program.
 BRIDGE was designed as a randomized controlled trial with a staircase design.
-That is, each center switched from control (current rehabilitation program) to intervention (adding the BRIDGE program) in a predetermined, randomized order.
+That is, each center switched from control (current rehabilitation program) to intervention (by adding the BRIDGE program) in a predetermined, randomized order.
 The patients who participated were followed up for one year with electronic data collection at entry, exit and after 2, 7 and 12 months.
-Within this design, sub-studies have been carried out which consist of both quantitative surveys and qualitative approaches which have included research interviews with patients and healthcare personnel.
+Within this design, sub-studies have been conducted that consist of both quantitative surveys and qualitative approaches that have included research interviews with patients and healthcare professionals.
 Data collection was completed in June 2019.
-We are now working with data analyzes and dissemination.
+We are now working on data analysis and dissemination.